The BEST tip ever, IMO, is to take off your make up every night!!!

 I recently discovered the power oily vitamins have on my skin so twice a week i make of mask with oily vitamin E and oily vitamin A as the main ingredients and mix in either honey, egg yolk or olive oil.
 I leave the mask on for about half an hour and my skin looks and feels amazing afterwards.

 I have pretty sensitive skin but I soon discovered that my skin tends to be more healthier when i don’t put on any cream.
 So i haven’t been using a face cream for a week now (although i used eye cream) and no acne, no dry face, no nothing.
-Although sometimes after i apply my BB cream, if I don’t have my skin moisturized by my skin’s natural oils i apply just a dab of day cream.posted almost 2 years ago
+Although sometimes after i apply my BB cream, if I don’t have my skin moisturized by my skin’s natural oils i apply just a dab of day cream.posted over 2 years ago

 I find my skin looks its best and most radiant when I stick to the following: